-Investigators: mother, daughter deaths appear to be murder-suicide
+Investigators: Mother, daughter deaths appear to be murder-suicide

 Investigators say pending autopsies, it appears to be a murder-suicide.

-50-year-old Nancy Parthemore and 30-year-old Kari Parthemore were found with gunshot wounds.
+Nancy Parthemore, 50, and Kari Parthemore, 30, were found with gunshot wounds.

 “This was all blocked off by State Police,” said Daniel Flatley, a neighbor.
 “There was a crowd of people.”